-Narbonne was established in Gaul by the Roman Republic in 118 BCE, as Colonia Narbo Martius, colloquially Narbo, and made into the capital of the newly established Roman province of Gallia Transalpina (modern-day southeastern France).[7]
+The ancient city of Narbonne was established in Gaul by the Roman Republic in 118 BCE, as Colonia Narbo Martius, colloquially Narbo, and made into the capital of the newly established Roman province of Gallia Transalpina (modern-day Southwestern France).[8]
 It was located on the Via Domitia, the first Roman road in Gaul, built at the time of the foundation of the colony, and connecting Italy to Spain.
-Geographically, Narbonne was therefore located at a very important crossroads because it was situated where the Via Domitia connected to the Via Aquitania, which led toward the Atlantic through the cities of Tolosa and Burdigala.
+Geographically, Narbonne was therefore located at a very important crossroads because it was situated where the Via Domitia connected to the Via Aquitania, which led toward the Atlantic Ocean through the cities of Tolosa and Burdigala.

 According to Hydatius, in 462 AD the city was handed over to the Visigoths by a local military leader in exchange for support; as a result Roman rule ended in medieval France.
 It was subsequently the capital of the Visigothic Kingdom of Septimania, the only territory from Gaul to fend off the attacks of the ChristianFranks after the Battle of Vouille (507).
 In 531, the Frankish kingChildebert I invaded Septimania and defeated the Visigothic king, Amalaric, near Narbonne and occupied the city.
 However, after Childebert's continued invasion to Catalonia failed, Amalaric's successor Theudis was able to reclaim the rich province of Septimania, including Narbonne, to the Visigothic Kingdom.[16]

-In the 11th and 12th centuries, Narbonne was home to an important Jewish exegetical school,[14] which played a pivotal role in the growth and development of the Zarphatic (Judæo-French) and Shuadit (Judæo-Provençal) languages in medieval France.[15][16]
+In the 11th and 12th centuries, Narbonne was home to an important Jewish exegetical school,[39] which played a pivotal role in the growth and development of the Zarphatic (Judæo-French) and Shuadit (Judæo-Provençal) languages in medieval France.[43]
 Jews had settled in Narbonne from about the 5th century CE, with a community that numbered about 2,000 people in the 12th century.
-At this time, Narbonne was frequently mentioned in medieval Talmudic works in connection with its scholars.
-One source, Abraham ibn Daud of Toledo, gives them an importance similar to the Jewish exilarchs of Babylon.[17]
-In the 12th and 13th centuries, the community went through a series of ups and downs before settling into extended decline.
+At this time, Narbonne was frequently mentioned in medieval Talmudic works in connection with its Jewish scholars.
+One source, Abraham ibn Daud of Toledo, gives them an importance similar to the Jewish exilarchs of Babylon.[44]
+Furthermore, the Jewish community of Narbonne was home to the Benveniste and Kalonymos,[38] two wealthy families of Sephardic Jewish scholars and noblemen established in medieval France, Germany, Spain, and other countries in Southern Europe.[46]
+In the 12th and 13th centuries, the community went through a series of ups and downs before settling into extended decline.[38]

 Narbonne loses its river and port